 I have been getting some questions about the ecological footprint of my e-commerce activities.
-I am happy to share how CV Signature Products is working towards an even more sustainable brand.
+I am happy to share how we are working towards an even more sustainable brand.

 People are aware of the industry’s problems and they want to do better, demanding that companies follow along.
 Although the call for a more sustainable fashion might come from customers, the fashion industry has been quick to realize it also has to comply with what people are asking for.
 And simply using marketing buzzwords to appease an eco-conscious audience doesn’t cut it.

 Sustainable fashion doesn’t just champion changes that are good for the environment.
 It also aims to address the social issues that concern the workers of the industry, such as low wages and poor working conditions.

 Why is it important to work towards sustainable fashion?

 In order to understand why working together towards sustainable fashion is necessary, it’s important to be aware of the main issues in the world of fashion.

 The worldwide revenue of the fashion market is predicted to rise from $481.2 billion in 2018 to $712.9 billion in 2022.
 That’s good news for shop owners, but it could become a worrying statistic for the environment and, by extension, all of us.